How do I get more Social Security?

 Another strategy that is still available is called a restricted application.
 The restricted application allows a person to file for their spousal benefits at the age of 66 and receive 50% of their spouse’s benefit while at the same time allowing your benefit to continue to earn the 8% delayed credit.

 While there are many other strategies that may increase the amount of your benefit, it is critical to understand how Social Security fits into your overall retirement plan.
 For example, does it work with your tax strategy?
 Just because you find a way that Social Security can be maximized does not mean that that will automatically be the right answer for your unique situation.

 Since the signing of the Social Security Act by President Franklin D Roosevelt almost 82 years ago, Social Security has become one of the most popular federal programs that has expanded and changed over the years.
 (The original document was a mere 29 pages while the current law is almost 2,600 pages long.)
 At the end of the day, it’s hard to predict what or when future changes to Social Security will occur so it’s important to make sure this important retirement program is properly used within your plan to maximize your benefits.

 Have questions regarding your benefits?
 Call Barber Financial Group at 913-393-1000 and schedule a complimentary Social Security Analysis to make sure you are maximizing your benefits based on the particulars of your personal situation.
-You can also click below to request a meeting or visit our Social Security Education Center for more information.
+You can also fill out the form below to request a meeting or visit our Education Center for more information.

 Founder & CEO

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.